-Lisa, 42 from Plymouth had battled with an alcohol addiction for 20 years, until she decided that enough was enough and it was time to seek help.
-She’s now sober, doing great and ready to tell the story of how she overcame it.
+Lisa, 42, from Plymouth had battled with an alcohol addiction for 20 years, until she decided that enough was enough and it was time to seek help.
+She’s now sober, doing great and ready to tell the story.

 “I didn’t have any qualifications due to being moved around a lot in my earlier years and always felt like a lot of my knowledge was being wasted.
 So, I decided to overcome my addiction and try to help others, become a good counsellor and potentially foster in the future.

 “I enrolled with Positive People a couple years ago after meeting a lady at Hamoaze from the company.
 I was then assigned Pete, who helped with my weight issues by enrolling me to the gym.
-I did a First Aid course, and then found myself interested in counselling as I had been sober for ages and thought that I would make a good counsellor.
-So, I enrolled on level 2 and 3.
+I did a First Aid course and then found myself interested in counselling, as I had been sober for ages and thought that I would make a good counsellor.
+So, I enrolled on Level two and three.
 All thanks to Pete.

 “I feel like I am a different person from the first time I met with Pete.
 He can see the changes in me and I just keep getting more focused as time goes on.
 Without these courses to keep me occupied I feel I would have gone back to drinking for sure, but this has kept me focused and sober.

-“I want to concentrate on now doing Level 4 to become a fully qualified counsellor.
-I am also hoping to foster children in the future as I have never had children, which is also a part of why I drank in the first place to block my feelings out.
-But to be able to overcome this is amazing and hope to help children have a happy home in the future as well as helping people in counselling work.
+“I want to concentrate now on doing Level four to become a fully qualified counsellor.
+I am also hoping to foster children in the future as I have never had children, which is also a part of why I drank in the first place – to block my feelings out.
+But to be able to overcome this is amazing and I hope to help children have a happy home in the future, as well as helping people in counselling work.

-“I would just like to say how amazing Positive people is and that I am living proof that lives can be changed with the appropriate help that I have received.
-Yes, there is a lot of willpower and determination from myself, but the funding for my Level 2 and 3 only happened because of Positive People”.
+“I would just like to say how amazing Positive People is and that I am living proof that lives can be changed with the appropriate help that I have received.
+Yes, there is a lot of willpower and determination from myself, but the funding for my Level two and three only happened because of Positive People”.